[Updated: 9 September 2019]

 golden sunlight, and the old mosque underground will be a beautiful surprise.
 Explore this gem at your own pace and have fun creating your own photo collection at this ancient water castle 😍

 Credit: @adi_juniawann on Instagram

-Admission fee: IDR 7.5k per domestic traveler or IDR 15k per foreign traveler; IDR 3k per camera if you bring your own
+IDR 7.5k per domestic traveller or IDR 15k per foreign traveller; IDR 3k per camera if you bring your own

 Credit: @anitadsw on Instagram

 Parangkusumo's scenery is magical both in the day and at night.
 When it's dark, you get to stargaze at the clear sky free of any light pollution.
 Stand in awe of the grand milky way which will definitely remind you of Allah's greatness. 😍